joaohenggeler/eternal-wanderer/Source/README.md

 * `enable_tumblr`: enable to publish on Tumblr.

 * `require_approval`: enable to only publish recordings that have been manually approved using `approve.py`.

-* `show_media_metadata`: enable to show the title and author metadata of a media snapshot in the post.

 * `reply_with_text_to_speech`: enable to add the text-to-speech recording as a reply to the post.
 When publishing on Twitter, the recording may have to be split into multiple replies.
 Not supported when publishing on Tumblr.